Gift Contagion in Online Groups: Evidence From Virtual Red Packets: Introduction

 One way to promote group bonding is through the use of group gifts, which are the gifts sent by a group member without specifying recipients.
 Examples of group gifts include the food items or souvenirs bought by a member to her work group after traveling abroad as well as the small gifts being exchanged at a Christmas or holiday party (the ``white elephant'' gift exchange).
 While prior literature focuses on one-to-one gifts and their role in creating interpersonal social bonds \citep{mauss2002gift}, few studies have investigated group gifts and their role in promoting in-group interactions and solidarity.

-In this study, we observe the outbreak of sending group gifts in both online and offline settings, such as the ``red packet rain'' in a WeChat group, indicating the presence of gift contagion (the social contagion of gift giving).\footnote{\url{https://digital.hbs.edu/platform-rctom/submission/making-it-rainchinese-red-packets/}} Social contagion is defined as ``{an event in which a recipient's behavior has changed to become `more like' that of the actor}'' \citep{wheeler1966toward}. \cite{aral2009distinguishing} has pointed to the importance of identifying causal effects in the process of social contagion.
+In this study, we are interested in studying the outbreak of sending group gifts in online social groups, indicating the presence of gift contagion (the social contagion of gift giving).
+Social contagion is defined as ``{an event in which a recipient's behavior has changed to become `more like' that of the actor}'' \citep{wheeler1966toward}. \cite{aral2009distinguishing} has pointed to the importance of identifying causal effects in the process of social contagion.
 In the context of group gifts, gift contagion implies that people who receive larger amounts of gifts feel promoted to increase their own subsequent contributions.
 If gift contagion exists in groups, the actual impact of a given gift would be amplified, leading to stronger social bonds and feelings of group solidarity \citep{markovsky1994new}.

-To quantify the effect of gift contagion, our study employs a large-scale dataset of 3.4 million WeChat users.
-WeChat is the largest Chinese social network platform with more than one billion monthly active users as of 2020.
+To quantify the effect of gift contagion, our study employs a large-scale dataset of 3.4 million users on a large social network platform in east Asia.
+For anonymous concern, we call the platform we study as ABC thereafter.
 On the platform, users send online red packets to each other as a type of digital monetary gift.
-WeChat red packets, especially group red packets, swiftly became extremely popular after being released: more than 700 million people engaged in sending or receiving red packets during one week in 2019 \citep{cai2017study,wu2017money}.\footnote{{\url{http://www.xinhuanet.com/fortune/2019-02/11/c_1124097290.htm}}}
+The red packets, especially group red packets, swiftly became extremely popular after being released.
+For example, more than 700 million people engaged in sending or receiving red packets during one week in 2019.

-Methodologically, the causal identification of social contagion in observational data is notoriously challenging \citep{aral2009distinguishing,shalizi2011homophily}.
+Methodologically, the causal identification of social contagion in observational data is notoriously challenging \citep{aral2009distinguishing,shalizi2011homophily,yuan2021causal}.
 In particular, the following two confounding factors may hinder valid causal identification of gift contagion.
 The first confounding is the ``temporal clustering.''
 Specifically, group members may send gifts within a short time period independently to celebrate a festival or an event \citep{aral2009distinguishing}.
 The second is homophily, the phenomenon whereby individuals tend to befriend similar others \citep{mcpherson2001birds}.
-For example, wealthy people tend to cluster in a WeChat group and send larger amounts of gifts to each other.
+For example, wealthy people tend to cluster in a group and send larger amounts of gifts to each other.